wijnen/supernovel/README.md

 # Purpose
-Lesverhaal is a visual novel engine for use in a school setting.
+Supernovel is a visual novel engine for use in a school setting.

 # Features